 - Who do we share your data with?

 - How long do we retain your data for?

 - What are your rights regarding your data?

 Who are we?

-The historical name Dorpat covers Tartu’s largest hotel (with 205 rooms) as well as a spacious a la carte restaurant, a spa and, since May 2008, the biggest conference centre in Southern Estonia, equipped with all the latest technology.
+The historical name Dorpat covers Tartu’s largest hotel (with 205 rooms) as well as a spacious a la carte restaurant and a wellness-spa.

 We implement the necessary technical, physical and organisational security measures to protect your personal data from data theft, loss and unauthorised access.